 Most marketers are confident in their ability to prepare a brief for a poster or a billboard or a television commercial.
-But should the brief for a social media campaign be pretty much the same?
+But there’s a whole lot more required if you’re going to achieve success in Social Media.

 So how do you prepare an effective social media brief?

-The need for a comprehensive answer to that question has led us to create a four-module course covering the topic.
+The need for a comprehensive answer to that question has led us to create an online training course covering the topic.

 Here’s what the course covers: